cloudposse-archives/load-testing/README.md

 ```

-Check the pods CPU and memory consumption in the Kubernetes cluster's `Grafana` dashboard
+Check the Kubernetes pods CPU and memory consumption in the `Grafana` dashboard

 ###